birdoptera/S4B_Final_Project/README.md

 Climate predictions are being used through WorldClim for present data and CMIP5 for future predictions, since they use the same variables and can be used to make comparisons.

 The script then estimates current niche using distribution and current climate and uses this information to predict the future areas this species will be found.
-The final results are two models specifying the distribution of the target taxa, here Myzus persicae.
+The final results are two models specifying the distribution of the target species, here Myzus persicae.

 ## Usage